 Buying a new gaming device is always exciting; until you get it home and find out that you don’t have everything you need to actually play it.
 So before you purchase that new PlayStation Vita, know your facts and avoid any unpleasant surprises.

-The cheaper WiFi model is available for $249.99, and includes all of the same features as the 3G model except for GPS.
-But even without built in GPS support, the WiFi model still offers location-based services.
+The cheaper Wi-Fi model is available for $249.99, and includes all the same features as the 3G model except for GPS.
+But even without built in GPS support, the Wi-Fi model still offers location-based services.

-Keep these tips in mind before you head out to buy your PlayStation Vita.
-That way you can enjoy all the excitement of buying a new gaming device, without the stress of discovering that you can’t actually play it.
+Keep these tips in mind before you head out to buy your PS Vita Console.
+That way, you can enjoy all the excitement of buying a new gaming device, without the stress of discovering that you can’t actually play it.
 Happy shopping!